Creighton Volleyball Notes

 Booth is helped by assistant coaches Tom Mendoza and Angie Oxley Behrens and volunteer assistant Amanda (Gates) Sjuts.

-Creighton head coach Kirsten Bernthal Booth is 1-4 against Kansas and Ray Bechard.
+Creighton head coach Kirsten Bernthal Booth is 4-2 against Marquette and Bond Shymansky, including a 2012 NCAA Tournament victory in Minneapolis.

 Last Weekend Summary

--Creighton would improve to 23-8 on the fall with its eighth victory in the past 10 contests.
+-Creighton would improve to 23-7 on the fall with its fourth straight win, and eighth in the past nine contests.

 -Creighton’s 23 wins would be second-most in school history, trailing only the 29 victories by last year’s club.